Atlas-OS/Atlas/README.md

 As Atlas doesn't redistribute a modified Windows ISO, it complies with [Windows's Usage Terms](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).
 In addition, Atlas does not alter activation in Windows.

 ## 🎨 Brand kit
 Want to create your own Atlas wallpaper with some original creative designs?
-Visit our [Branding Kit on Docs](https://docs.atlasos.net/branding/) and share your creations on our [forum](https://forum.atlasos.net/t/art-showcase)!
+Visit our [Branding Kit on Docs](https://docs.atlasos.net/branding/) and share your creations on our [GitHub Discussions](https://github.com/Atlas-OS/Atlas/discussions/categories/community-artwork)!

 ## 💙 Contributors
 <a href="https://github.com/Atlas-OS/Atlas/graphs/contributors" target="_blank"><img src="https://contrib.rocks/image?repo=Atlas-OS/Atlas&columns=18" alt="Avatars of all contributors"></a>